 Hickey, Andrew (2005) Applying deconstruction: establishing a critical viewpoint.
-In: Austin, Jon, (ed.)
-Culture and identity, 2nd ed.
+In: Culture and identity, 2nd ed.
 Pearson Education Australia, Frenchs Forest, Australia, pp. 31-45.
 ISBN 0-7339-7329-9

 It is here that Derrida suggests that deconstruction is 'an opening to freedom' (in Royle 2000, p.
 11).
 It provides a framework of operation from which a clear critical location can be situated- one that doesn't simply replace an existing ideology or discourse with another privileged one, but one that continues critique in terms of the located-ness of the construction under examination and the position of the critic in this process.
 It calls for an examination, from multiple viewpoints, of the assumptions present in social constructions and the way these function to determine meanings and subsequent power relationships.
 In this regard, Deconstructionism is an active critical framework that has direct application in determining the constructedness of our relationship to the social world we operate within.
 It is from this determination of meanings and relationships of power that genuine social action might be formulated and acted upon.

 |Item Type:||Book Chapter (Commonwealth Reporting Category B)|

-|Additional Information:||Chapter 3.
+|Additional Information (displayed to public):||Chapter 3.
 Permanent restricted access to paper due to publisher copyright restrictions.
 3 print copies held in USQ Toowoomba Library, 3 at Fraser Coast Library and 2 at Springfield Library at call no. 306 Cul.|

 |Uncontrolled Keywords:||deconstruction; critical viewpoint|

-|Fields of Research (FOR2008):||20 Language, Communication and Culture > 2002 Cultural Studies > 200204 Cultural Theory|
+|Fields of Research (FoR):||20 Language, Communication and Culture > 2002 Cultural Studies > 200204 Cultural Theory|